Miguna Miguna: Political career

 In a dramatic reversal of stance, Miguna became one of Odinga's most outspoken advocates after the 2017 presidential election; he also emerged to become one of the sternest critics of the Kenyatta administration, accusing it of despotism and rigging itself into power.

 Miguna is the leader of the National Resistance Movement, an opposition group for civil disobedience activities that supported Odinga.
 On 30 January 2018, the Kenyan government declared the National Resistance Movement to be an organised crime group.

 On 30 January 2018, in a mock swearing in ceremony, Miguna administered an oath of office to Raila Odinga, where Odinga proclaimed himself "the people's president".
 The government reacted by shutting down all television and radio broadcasts and arresting Miguna and another lawyer (T J Kajwang') who had witnessed the ceremony (but did not arrest Odinga, since that would further inflame his supporters).
 Miguna was taken to court and charged with "being present and consenting to the administration of an oath to commit a capital offence, namely treason".
 The High Court ordered that Miguna be released on bail and that television broadcasts be permitted, but the government disobeyed the orders.
 Chief justice David Maraga criticised the actions of the officials, saying: "Disobeying court orders is inimical to the rule of law."
 Miguna's Kenyan passport was seized and he was forced out of the country.
 Interior Cabinet Secretary Fred Matiang'i said that the reason his passport had been seized is that it had been issued irregularly and fraudulently.
 Government officials said that Miguna did not disclose his Canadian citizenship when he applied for a Kenyan passport in 2009, so his application was not valid.
 Miguna countered that "The constitution is crystal clear: no one can invalidate or purport to cancel the citizenship of a Kenyan born citizen."
 The government also declared the National Resistance Movement to be organised crime group.

 On 26 March 2018, Miguna tried to return to Kenya.
-He arrived at the Jomo Kenyatta International Airport in Nairobi on a flight from Dubai, and when he demanded to be granted entry pursuant to multiple valid court orders, agents of the Uhuru Kenyatta regime refused to allow him into the country, insisting that he should enter as a "tourist" or "visitor," which he refused to do.
-Miguna argued, rightly, that if he entered as a visitor or tourist, he would have surrendered his rights and the regime could arrest him when he participated in political activities.
-He also argued that because the courts had ruled his removal illegal and ordered the state to facilitate his return and return unconditionally, the conditions being demanded were further contempt of court order.
+He arrived at the Jomo Kenyatta International Airport in Nairobi on a flight from Dubai, and when he demanded to be granted entry pursuant to multiple valid court orders, Immigration officials refused to allow him into the country, insisting that he should enter as a tourist or visitor, which he refused to do.